spotDL/spotify-downloader/README.md

 We have rebuilt spotDL from scratch to be much faster, simpler and better than the old spotDL.
-The documentation for the same is a work in progress. v3.0.2 is yet to be released to PyPi so you can't install it using `pip`, this is intensional. v3.0.2 is still in alpha testing.
+The documentation for the same is a work in progress. v3.0.2 is yet to be released to PyPi so you can't install it using `pip`, this is intentional. v3.0.2 is still in alpha testing.
 We request that you use spotDL v3 and open issues for problems that you come across.

 # Installation